RetroPie/RetroPie-Docs/docs/Setting-Up-a-PS3-controller-for-mame4all-pi.md

+**[Retropie 2.3 update]**
+Many people are having  difficulties recompiling mame4all-pi after editing the minimal.cpp file as below.
+It is simpler, and time saving, to overwrite the existing mame binary in the /opt/retropie/emulators/mame4all-pi folder with Tititatoo's recompiled version which you can find at [this post](http://blog.petrockblock.com/forums/topic/mame4all-pi-with-ps3-controller/#post-81756) at the Retropie forum.

+There is no need to copy the other files in Titatitoo's package.
+The rom path in the mame.cfg file in Tititatoo's compiled binary package is incorrect.
+It should read /home/pi/RetroPie/roms/mame, should you need to change it.
+The mame.cfg.template and readme.txt are unchanged.

 The PS3 controller works out of the box for most emulators in version 2.2 of the Retropie image.
 This is not the case for mame4all-pi as the code rejects controllers with more than 6 axes.
 Here is the fix.